Protect the world’s peace. Donate to support Ukraine

 How many pages is Exercised: The Science of Physical Activity, Rest and Health and when was it published?

-What concepts does Exercised: The Science of Physical Activity, Rest and Health cover regarding exercise and health?
+How does Exercised: The Science of Physical Activity, Rest and Health contribute to understanding modern health challenges?